What can I recycle in my blue bin?

 Why can I only recycle plastic bottles and not all types of plastic?

-Plastic bottles are mainly made from PET and HDPE.
+Plastic bottles are mainly made from Polyethylene Terephthalate (PET) - Type 1 Plastic and High Density Polyethylene (HDPE) - Type 2 plastic.
 They are produced and used in large volumes and there are established end markets allowing plastic bottles to be easily recycled.

 Why can't I recycle Tetra-Pak in the blue bin?

-Tetra-Pak is packaging used to store liquid food and drinks (e.g. juice and milk cartons).
+Tetra-Pak is packaging used to store liquid food and drinks (e.g. juice and milk cartons, soup).
 They are made from layers of cardboard, plastic and foil.
-At present the Materials Reclamation Facility at Blochairn cannot separate this material from the other materials collected within the blue bin.
-Tetra-Pak recycling bins are located at the council's 4 recycling centres and are uplifted separately by our re-processing partner.
+At present the Materials Recovery Facility at Blochairn cannot separate this material from the other materials collected within the blue bin.
+Tetra-Pak recycling bins are located at the council's four household waste recycling centres and are uplifted separately by our re-processing partner.

 What happens to my blue bin material once it has been collected?

-The material collected in the blue recycling bin will be taken to the council's Materials Reclamation Facility at Blochairn for sorting.
-After processing it will be transported to our partners where it will be recycled.
+The material collected in the blue recycling bin is taken to the Council's Materials Recovery Facility at Blochairn for sorting.
+Via a process of mechanical and manual separation, the different material streams are transported to our re-processing partners for recycling.

 Where can I recycle other household materials I have?

-Many household items can be recycled at your local Recycling Centres.
+Many household items not collected within the domestic bins can be recycled at your local Recycling Centres.

 What can I put in my brown bin?

 All compostable garden waste such as - grass cuttings, leaves, hedge trimmings, plants and garden weeds.
-Bin liners or carriers bags should not be placed in the brown bin because they are not biodegradable.
+Plastic bin liners or carriers bags should not be placed in the brown bin because they are not compostable and can negatively impact the quality of compost produced at the re-processing facility.
 All garden waste has to be placed loose in your brown bin.
-Food waste can also be placed within the brown bin.
+Food waste can also be placed within the brown bin using compostable food waste liners.

 What should I not place in my garden bin?

-Bin liners or carriers bags should not be placed in the brown bin because they are not biodegradable.
+Plastic bin liners or carriers bags should not be placed in the brown bin because they are not compostable.
 All garden waste should be placed loose in your brown bin.

-Soil, rubble and stone should not be placed in your brown bin as it will make the bin too heavy for the hoist on the collection vehicles.
+Soil, rubble and stone should not be placed in your brown bin as it will make the bin too heavy for the hoist on the collection vehicles and for crews to move safely.
 These materials can be recycled at your local household waste recycling centre.

 Can I deposit organic garden waste at the recycling centre?